Skip to main content

 What happens at the Georgia Center for Child Advocacy?

 The Georgia Center for Child Advocacy is a safe, child friendly location for children to come speak with trained interviewers about difficult issues.
-We know you may have a lot of questions about this process.
-When we are able, one of our staff members will be calling you before the interview to answer your questions.
-But you don’t have to wait.
-If you have questions and need answers, please call and ask to talk to the advocate assigned to your child’s case.
+We know you may have questions about this process.
+If you have questions and need answers, please call and ask to talk to a family advocate.
 We would rather you call than worry.

 At the Georgia Center for Child Advocacy, we work with a team of professionals including law enforcement and the Department of Family and Children’s Services.
 When you come to the Georgia Center, you will be able to meet the professionals working on your child’s case and ask them any questions you may have.

-While your child is talking to a forensic interviewer, you will meet with a staff person who will go over the paperwork, explain the process and answer any questions that you have.
+While your child is talking to a forensic interviewer, you will meet with a family advocate who will go over the paperwork, explain the process and answer any questions that you have.
 After your child’s interview is complete, you will have the opportunity to speak with the detective/social worker and the forensic interviewer.

 Will I be able to watch my child’s interview?

 No. Only professionals directly involved in the investigation are allowed to observe the forensic interview.
-The interviewer will meet with you following the interview to make sure that you are able to ask questions and get the recommendations from the interviewer.
+The interviewer will meet with you following the interview give recommendations and answer any questions you may have.
 We do not want you to leave with unanswered questions.

 While we understand that it is hard to let your child go into an unfamiliar situation alone, we work very hard to make sure your child is comfortable.
 Over time, we have learned that parents have influence over their children, even when they don’t mean to do so.
 If a child doesn’t answer quickly enough, a parent may answer for them.
 Even when it is not purposeful, our statements, body language and even our looks may influence our children to respond one way or another.